 Fordham Graduate School of Business Academic Integrity Honor Court

 To foster a trusting environment that is essential for learning, it is the responsibility of both students and faculty to maintain and to promote the intellectual community at the Fordham University Gabelli School of Business.
-To ensure that all members of that community are represented in the process, an Academic Integrity Honor Court (Honor Court) comprised of two (2) faculty members and one (1) student will be established to adjudicate alleged violations of the Honor Code.
-The Honor Court will oversee the procedures and case reviews involving all alleged violations of the Honor Code associated with courses taught in the Gabelli School of Business.
+To ensure that all members of that community are represented in the process, an Academic Integrity Honor Court (Honor Court) composed of two (2) faculty members and one (1) student will be established to adjudicate alleged violations of the honor code.
+The Honor Court will oversee the procedures and case reviews involving all alleged violations of the honor code associated with courses taught in the Gabelli School of Business.

 Statement of Honor Court Procedures

 Initial Handling of the Alleged Honor Code Violation